tocco/tocco-docs/framework/architecture/hibernate/entity-transaction-context.rst

     Can the same ordering code be used for both created and deleted entities?

+Batch deletion
+^^^^^^^^^^^^^^
+Using ``addDeletedEntityBatch()`` a list of entities can be scheduled for deletion with a single statement.
+This is more efficient than executing a single query for each entity.

+The entities are deleted using a :java:extdoc:`CriteriaDelete<javax.persistence.criteria.CriteriaDelete>` query.

+Because this deletes the entities directly from the database, we need to remove the deleted entities from the session manually.
+First the entities are removed from loaded collections in the session (see ``DeleteEntityHelper#removeFromLoadedCollections()``) and then the entities itself are detached from the session.

+And finally the after commit event must be manually triggered as well (see ``AfterCommitListener#registerEntityDeletedEvent()``).

 .. _delete_event_listener:

 Removal of deleted entities from associations